Share the page

 PEEB : from a franco-german initiative to a global partnership

-PEEB was launched jointly by the French and German governments.
-It is put into action by three agencies: Agence Française de Développement (AFD), Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), and the French Agency for Ecological Transition (ADEME).
-Financing from the Green Climate Fund (GCF) and the European Commission has scaled up the PEEB to a multi-program partnership.
+PEEB was established jointly by the French and German governments and is implemented by the Agence Française de Développement (AFD) and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).
+With additional financing from the Green Climate Fund and the European Union, PEEB has evolved into a multi-programme global partnership.

-PEEB uses a proactive approach to support project owners with construction or renovation projects, and its objectives are threefold:
+The Partnership adopts a proactive approach to support public authorities and project owners in both new construction and renovation.
+Its main objectives are to:

 Service offer

-PEEB helps partner countries to improve their public policies and regulatory frameworks targeting energy efficiency in buildings.
-It promotes capacity building in energy efficiency among professionals in the public and private sectors, and it supports the dissemination of best practices.
+PEEB helps partner countries strengthen public policies and regulatory frameworks on energy efficiency in buildings, while promoting capacity building for professionals in both the public and private sectors. - Financing Solutions

 Partner countries